- For Women Facing a Breast Biopsy

 Fibrosis is firmness in the connective tissues, and cysts are fluid-filled sacs.
 These changes can cause areas of lumpiness, thickening, or tenderness; nipple discharge; or pain in the breast.
 If they are painful, cysts can be treated by taking out the fluid with a needle and syringe, but they may fill up again later.

-A cyst cannot be diagnosed by physical exam alone, nor can it be diagnosed by a mammogram (breast x-ray) alone.
-To be sure that a lump is really a cyst, the doctor can do either a breast ultrasound or take fluid out of the cyst with a thin, hollow needle.
+A cyst can’t be diagnosed by physical exam alone, nor can it be diagnosed by a mammogram (breast x-ray) alone.
+To be sure that a lump is really a cyst, a health care provider can do either a breast ultrasound or take fluid out of the cyst with a thin, hollow needle.

 A cyst is filled with fluid.
 If a cyst has any solid parts, it’s no longer a simple cyst, and more tests may be needed.
 Some of these lumps can be watched with mammograms, but others may need a biopsy.
-The size, shape, and edges (margins) of the lump help the doctor figure out if it might be cancer.
+The size, shape, and edges (margins) of the lump help the health care provider figure out if it might be cancer.

 Lumps and areas of thickening caused by fibrosis and cysts are almost always harmless.
-In severe cases, doctors can prescribe medicines that may help reduce or relieve symptoms, but surgery is rarely needed.
+In severe cases, medicines may be prescribed to help reduce or relieve symptoms, but surgery is rarely needed.

 Benign breast tumors